The first estimates point to a performance difference of up to 40 % in favor of Microsoft's console.

 Don't miss anything and follow us on Google News! |

-As we continue to wait for Xbox and PlayStation to officially unveil their next-generation consoles, leaks are starting to emerge with very revealing technical comparisons.
+As we continue to wait for Xbox and PlayStation to officially reveal their next-generation consoles, leaks are starting to emerge with very revealing technical comparisons.
 One of the most recent comes from KeplerL2, a well-known source for its knowledge of AMD architectures that power both platforms.

 Through the ResetEra forum, this insider has shared new details about what we could expect in terms of pure graphics performance.
 And if their calculations are correct, Xbox Next (this name is not official) could be significantly above PlayStation 6 in terms of raw power.